zulip/zulip/templates/zerver/help/add-a-bot-or-integration.md

-# Add a Bot or Integration
+# Add a bot or integration

 Bots and integrations are features that are accessible to all members of an organization.